 3:00pm: Explore the Great River Walk along the scenic Nepean River

-Walk off lunch with a stroll along the Nepean River’s Great River Walk, an eight-kilometre track that takes you through natural parkland teeming with birds and wildlife, and offering spectacular views of the nearby Blue Mountains.
+Go cruising on the Nepean River with Nepean Belle Paddlewheeler into the spectacular Nepean Gorge and Blue Mountains National Park.
+Or take a stroll along the Nepean River’s Great River Walk, an eight-kilometre track that takes you through natural parkland teeming with birds and wildlife.

 Relax by the Mercure Penrith’s outdoor swimming pool and enjoy a drink in the Lobby Bar.